Best Bait For Brook Trout: 5 Most Effective Baits

 In the winter, I will use smaller flies in sizes 16, 18, and 20.

-During later spring through the fall, I will use some larger sizes of size 6 to 14, but smaller sizes will still work at times.
+During later spring through the fall, I will use some larger size 6 to 14, but smaller sizes will still work at times.

 Best Brook Trout Flies

 The Higa’s SOS fly has been a hot fly for me over the last few seasons.
-I have done very well with this red version but also with a bright green back too.
+I have done very well with this red version but also with a bright green back.

 The most effective flies that I use for brook trout are: